Hamilton's optical-mechanical analogy: Hamilton's analogy

 The propagation of light can be considered in terms of rays and wavefronts in ordinary physical three-dimensional space.
 The wavefronts are two-dimensional curved surfaces; the rays are one-dimensional curved lines.

 Hamilton's analogy amounts to two interpretations of a figure like the one shown here.
 In the optical interpretation, the green wavefronts are lines of constant phase and the orthogonal red lines are the rays of geometrical optics.
 In the mechanical interpretation, the green lines denote constant values of action derived by applying Hamilton's principle to mechanical motion and the red lines are the orthogonal object trajectories.

 The orthogonality of the wavefronts to rays (or equal-action surfaces to trajectories) means we can compute one set from the other set.
 This explains how Kirchhoff's diffraction formula predicts a wave phenomenon – diffraction – using only geometrical ray tracing.
 Rays traced from the source to an aperture give a wavefront that becomes sources for rays reaching the diffraction pattern where they are summed using complex phases from the orthogonal wavefronts.

 The wavefronts and rays or the equal-action surfaces and trajectories are dual objects linked by orthogonality.

 On one hand, a ray can be regarded as the orbit of a particle of light.
 It successively punctures the wave surfaces.
 The successive punctures can be regarded as defining the trajectory of the particle.

 On the other hand, a wave-front can be regarded as a level surface of displacement of some quantity, such as electric field intensity, hydrostatic pressure, particle number density, oscillatory phase, or probability amplitude.
 Then the physical meaning of the rays is less evident.

 Huygens' principle; Fermat's principle

-The Hamilton optico-mechanical analogy is closely related to Fermat's principle and thus to the Huygens–Fresnel principle.
+The Hamilton optical-mechanical analogy is closely related to Fermat's principle and thus to the Huygens–Fresnel principle.
 Fermat's principle states that the rays between wavefronts will take the path least time; the concept of successive wavefronts derives from Huygens principle.